pahimar/Equivalent-Exchange-3/README.md

 3. Click the `Fork` icon at the top-right of this page (below your username).
 4. Make the changes that you want to.
 5. Click `Pull Request` at the right-hand side of the gray bar directly below your fork's name.
-6. Enter your PR's title, and create a detailed description telling pahimar what you changed.
+6. Click `Click to create a pull request for this comparison`, enter your PR's title, and create a detailed description telling pahimar what you changed.
 7. Click `Send pull request`, and you're done!

 #### Creating an Issue